w3c/wai-coga/guide/helpful/complex-information.md

 ## Benefits

+*?
+I'm not convinced this section adds much to intent and more details  ?*

 Improves understanding of content and so there are no unresolved questions or errors the confuse the user or that could prevent the user performing a task without external support..

 ## Examples